 "Long-term care services"

-means the services administered directly or through contract by the aging and disability services administration and identified in WAC 388-106-0015
+means the services administered directly or through contract by the aging and disability services and identified in WAC 388-106-0015

 "Medically needy (MN)" means the status of a person who is eligible for a federally matched medical program under Title XIX of the Social Security Act, who, but for income above the categorically needy level, would be eligible as categorically needy.
 Effective January 1, 1996, an AFDC-related adult is not eligible for MN.